The Ecobee thermostat relies on a Wifi connection to do many things such as exchanging data with sensors and connecting to your mobile app.

 So connecting the Ecobee thermostat to Wifi is necessary to get the most out of its smart features.

-In the next chapters, you’ll see several tips that you can try to reconnect your device.
+In the next chapters, you’ll see several tips that you can try to reconnect this device.

-And I’m sure one of these tricks will fix the root cause of your problem.
+And I hope one of these tricks will fix the root cause of your problem.

 So keep reading.